bflaven/ia_usages/ia_semantic_layer/_prompt/008_ia_build_semantic_layer.md

 Here is the precise context and expectations for a structured and technical response for STRATEGY FOR STANDARDIZING TAXONOMIES.

 CONTEXT AND CONSTRAINTS
-- Technical environment: BACH CMS + MEZZO API (access to taxonomies by brand and language).
+- Technical environment:   CMS +   API (access to taxonomies by brand and language).

 - 20 languages supported (FR, EN, AR, CN, RU, etc.), each language corresponding to a distinct style guide.